Welcome to Literary Rambles! While you’re rambling around and exploring the site enter for a chance to win:

 Query Tip:

 "The query letter is very important, but I’m not the kind of agent that will reject because of a spelling error or two…I’m more concerned about the story. […] If a query really conveys the tone of the story or the voice of the protagonist, I tend to get more excited about it.
 If it’s kind of standard but the premise is really cool, I might request some sample pages.
 But if it’s too brief or too long or unfocused, I most likely will be passing."
-(Link)
+(Link defunct)

 Response Times:

-The agency only responds if interested, usually within two weeks.
+The agency only responds if interested.

 What's the Buzz?